williamwutq/game_HappyHex/README.md

 `javax.json`
 <b>Function</b>:
-Provides utility methods for converting hexagonal game components such as Hex, Block, Piece, HexEngine, and game moves to and from
-JSON representations.
-It helps developers to save game states to `.hpyhex.json` and binary `.hpyhex` files, read them back, and manage game data efficiently.
+Provides utility methods for converting hexagonal game components such as Hex, Block, Piece, HexEngine, and game moves to and from colored and uncolored binary representations.
+It helps developers to save game states to binary `.hpyhex` files, read them back, and manage game data efficiently.
 It is not dependent on any other packages and use internal versioning separated from `Launcher`.

 ### Logging